A={1,2} Density Grows Logarithmically, Not Power-Law

 Computed 2026-04-01 on 8× NVIDIA B200.
 This work was produced through human–AI collaboration (Cahlen Humphreys + Claude).
 Not independently peer-reviewed.
 All code and data open for verification.

-Caveat: Three data points make a fit, not a proof.
-The logarithmic model needs confirmation at and beyond.
-The prediction of 100% at is speculative until more data points are collected.
+Caveat: Five data points make a fit, not a proof.
+The logarithmic model has now been tested through , and the largest residual occurs at the newest point.
+The prediction of 100% near is speculative until more data points are collected.